Is it possible? Well, the short answer is maybe. It depends.

 help you make a thoroughly informed decision.
 Learn how to buy and sell

-save you thousands of dollars and a ton of heartache.
+save you thousands of dollars and a ton of stress.

 Available virtually everywhere print and e-books are sold.